zilishen/documentation/content/nms/admin-guides/rbac/rbac-getting-started.md

 ## Features {#features}

 The NGINX Management Suite platform and modules have their own set of capabilities called features, listed below.
 System administrators can decide who can access these features, and how they do so, by defining role-based access control.
-In the "[What's Next](#whats-next)" section at the bottom, you'll find links to resources for adding users and creating roles.
+In the "[Next Steps](#next-steps)" section at the bottom, you'll find links to resources for adding users and creating roles.

 <br>